 - Customize the link to your election.

 You may add variables to the link so the destination page displays the name of your election.
-Do this by adding the electionname (spelled as one word) variable to the end of the URL (the part that the href attribute equals) so the link would look like:
+Do this by adding the election variable to the end of the URL so the link would look like:

 In this example, Annual Election is the name of the election and including it in the URL like that will cause the login page to display it as the heading.
 Notice the character string “%20” between the words Annual and Election.
 That is URL encoding for a blank space and should be used in all spots where words need to be separated.